[Reading time: 1 minute]

 But you probably don’t need to think about these big guns.

-Because if (or when?) you are a victim of a cyber attack, it is likely to be an opportunist crime.
+Because if you are a victim of a cyber attack, it is likely to be an opportunist crime.

-What are two common components of an opportunist cyber attack?
+What are two most common elements of an opportunist cyber attack?